 Also, know as the ‘grey ghosts’, snow leopards are easier to spot during the winter season in Spiti Valley.
 During winter, their prey ‘Himalayan goats’ and other animals come down from higher altitudes to the valley for food.
 Snow leopards come down the trail following their prey and hence become visible.

 These discreet cats camouflage so perfectly among their surroundings, especially snow, that you could be looking right at it from a distance and might not able to spot it till it moves!
 So, you need specially trained local guides to take you on a trail for snow leopard spots.
-The cats inhabit steep cliffs and rugged terrains to ambush their prey, which makes it imperative that you are accompanied by someone who knows the landscape.
+The cats inhabit cliffs and rugged terrains to ambush their prey, which makes it imperative that you are accompanied by someone who knows the landscape.

-Few young residents from Kibber and neighboring villages have been trained by HP government in spotting snow leopards which have become a reliable source of livelihood for them.
+Few young residents from Kibber and neighboring villages have been trained by the HP government in spotting snow leopards which have become a reliable source of livelihood for them.

 In addition to snow leopards, the sanctuary inhabits Tibetan Wolf, Ibex, Bharal (Himalayan Blue Sheep), Tibetan Woolly Hare, Pale Weasel, Tibetan Wild Ass and Red Fox.
 Himalayan Birds, such as Griffons, Bearded Eagle, and Snow Cock also adorn the sanctuary.